OP-TEE/optee_docs/building/devices/versal.rst

 At this point we have a working directory ``~/optee-project`` with all the repositories required with the exception of the Versal ACAP board support package.
-A pre-requisite to unpacking the BSP file is an installed Petalinux release as previously mentioned.
+A pre-requisite to unpacking the BSP file is installing Petalinux (`install`_) as previously mentioned.

 Having done that, now is the time to unpack the BSP: